-Legacy of Love, the 2020 African American Caregivers Forum, is scheduled on Saturday, November 14 (during National Family Caregivers Month).
-Due to the COVID-19 pandemic, this year’s event will be held online.
+Legacy of Love, the 2021 African American Caregivers Forum, is scheduled on Saturday, November 13 (during National Family Caregivers Month).
+Due to ongoing concerns about COVID-19, this year’s event will be held online.

 Time: 12 noon–2 p.m.

 Registration: Not yet open.
 Please bookmark this page to find the registration link later this year.

 Accessibility: For accommodations or accessibility information, e-mail Aging and Disability Services planner Karen Winston at 206-684-0706 or Karen.Winston@seattle.gov.

 Continuing education (pending 2021 approval): Five (5) CEUs are offered.Keynote & Panel Presentations

 LueRachelle Brim-Atkins, founder and principal consultant of Brim-Donahoe & Associates and partner in The Diversity Collaborative, has more than 30 years experience working in public, private, and nonprofit organizational development and training.
 Since 1988, she has designed customized, comprehensive training and education programs that focus on leadership, management, cultural competence, diversity, and social change.